RocketDerp/April14_2025/Important/Booby_Trapped_Reality.md

 Weizenbaum, Joseph (1976).
 Computer Power and Human Reason: From Judgement to Calculation.
 W. H. Freeman. page 7.

+&nbsp;

+## Tabloid news, Infomercials

+Infomercial news like Fox News network, Saturday Night Live's "Weekend Update" news, "The  Daily Show" (Daily News) that is news that booby-traps people into mockery of serious misunderstandings.
+Neil Postman's 1985 social theory about humor and entertainment degrading understanding to a point of cultural death and human death by systemic misunderstandings.

+Fox News entertament network emphasizes that other news networks are inocrrect.
+A constant emphasis on brand and source loyalty, not loyalth to truth and factuality, but to the brand of the news.
+Brand loaylty to consumer brands like auotmobiles, sports team brand loyalty, religion storytelling fiction loyalty, etc.

+People unable to distinguish fiction from nonfiction, informercial content / televangleism content of Rupert Murdoch from factual sincere informaton and nonfiction.

 **ELIZA year 1966, it took a decade** until 1976 to realize and articulate what had been witnessed.